VinitaSilaparasetty/EDA-with-Python-for-ABCDE-Conference/README.md

 ### Workshop Kit

-Learn to conduct Exploratory Data Analysis like an expert to get the most value out of your data.
+Learn to conduct Exploratory Data Analysis like an expert to get the most value out of your data using Python.
 In this workshop you will do a guided EDA with lots of helpful tips and best practices to improve your skills.

 ### Learn more:https://www.abcde.asia/in